marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: nonnull function attribute, functions with non-null pointer arguments

-.. gcc-attr:: nonnull, nonnull (arg-index, ...)
+.. fn-attr:: nonnull, nonnull (arg-index, ...)

-  The :gcc-attr:`nonnull` attribute may be applied to a function that takes at least one argument of a pointer type.
+  The :fn-attr:`nonnull` attribute may be applied to a function that takes at least one argument of a pointer type.
 It indicates that the referenced arguments must be non-null pointers.
 For instance, the declaration: